ibadrather/DeepImageSearchLite/README.md

 * `custom_dim_reduction` is an optional function that reduces the dimensionality of the feature vectors.
 Set it to `None` if you don't need dimensionality reduction.
 * `custom_item_loader` is a function that loads items from their file paths, ensuring compatibility with the feature extractor.

-By providing your custom functions, you can tailor DeepSearchLite to work with various data types and feature extraction techniques, enabling a more personalized and efficient similarity search experience.
+By providing your custom functions, you can tailor deep-search-lite to work with various data types and feature extraction techniques, enabling a more personalized and efficient similarity search experience.

 ## Usage
 You can use the provided methods in the `SearchSetup` class to index and search for similar items, add new items to the index, retrieve item metadata, and more.
 Check the class documentation for a detailed list of available methods and their usage.